andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

     cd Desktop

-Note that your home directory has a **keyword** reserved for it, which is just the tilda symbol (``~``).
+Note that your home directory has a **keyword** reserved for it, which is just the tilde symbol (``~``).
 Since the home directory is often used as a reference point, I could replace my absolute path above with:

 ::